Jxl-s/iot-dashboard/README.md

 npm install
 ```

-Run the following terminals simultaneously
+Make sure that the mosquitto broker is running, then run the following terminals simultaneously (on different terminals)
 1. Bluetooth packet listener
 ```bash
 sudo node ./bluetooth.js